tfeb/conduit-packages/README.md

 These clauses are all implemented by a predefined mechanism for `define-package`: see below.

 In addition the semi-standard `:local-nicknames` clause is passed down to the underlying `defsystem` by default: other clauses like this can be added (see below).

+### `define-conduit-package`
+`define-conduit-package` provides a slightly simpler way of defining pure conduits.
+It is exactly like `define-package` but:

+- it interpolates a `(:use)` clause;
+- it checks the provided clauses for `:use` clauses with a non-empty list of packages, and signals a restartable error, with a restart which offers to expunge these clauses.

+So it means you have to type slightly less, and also catches a common mistake.

 ### Variant package functions, and a utility
 These functions call their CL equivalents but also do conduits maintenance.